Please give us a few words of introduction about yourself

 What training did you have?

-What has been your best creative achievement so far?
+What has been the high point of your career so far?

 Who is your favourite artist?